moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/ci_job_token/_index.md

 1. First, by limiting access to projects that appear on the allowlist.
 2. Then, by restricting access based on the permissions defined for each project on the allowlist.
-3. Finally, by further refining permissions via the configuration in `.gitlab-ci.yml` or other sources.
+3. Finally, by further refining permissions by using the configuration in `.gitlab-ci.yml` or other sources.

 This process of starting with broad permissions and narrowing down through several layers will ensure that the token's access is minimized to the smallest